otto-torino/OttoBackup/README.md

 - rsnapshot first interval: needed in order to save the last backup datetime. rsnapshot will fetch remote contents only when performing the first interval, while when performing the other intervals, it will create symlink to existing directories.

+### rsnapshot confiiguration file

+OttoBackup will not let you interact with the rsnapshot command, so it is necessary to use the `ssh_args` options and set a private ssh key, i.e.:

+    ssh_args	-i /home/user/.ssh/id_rsa

+Obviously the pub key must be enabled on the remote server and associated to the user which will perform the backup.

 ## Usage